 And that evening, though the doors were locked out of fear… and though Jesus might have come and knocked on the door and they wouldn’t have let Him in… Jesus came to see them anyway.
 He did not come with a condemning charge against them, which they deserved, but He came with “Peace be with you.”

-The four gospels record ten separate times that Jesus was with the disciples after His resurrection.
+The four Gospels record ten separate times that Jesus was with the disciples after His resurrection.
 No doubt there were more, but this is all that is recorded.
-There is controversy and accusations about so-called contradictions in these records and we will deal with those soon, so we won’t detail all of Jesus’ appearances here.
+There are controversies and accusations about so-called contradictions in these records and we will deal with those soon, so we won’t detail all of Jesus’ appearances here.
 It is sufficient for our purposes to ponder that Jesus showed Himself, graciously, to those who had abandoned Him.

 For me, the most priceless of these appearances, is recorded only in one place… in a short note in Luke.
 This is after Jesus appeared to the two Emmaus travelers and they had subsequently returned to Jerusalem: